flexmill/fiware_connector_machiningcentre_tools/README.md

 5. Set the parameters for the local paths within irkfish.py where machining centre data is exported from copy_irkfish.py Set list of machining centre names that shall be connected.
 Set parameters for work order destinations that shall be read and parameters to connect to Software Wintool for the data of tool information such as server, database and name of specific tool lists.
 6. Open irkfish.py in any IDE supporting Python
 5. Compile and run
-6. Create a Docker Image as shown in folder docker and docs and run docker image to set up Fiware container.
+6. Create a Docker Image as shown in folder docker and run docker image to set up Fiware container.

+## Step by Step Tutorial
+A tutorial including sample data from machining centres and ERP system can be found in [tutorial](https://github.com/flexmill/fiware_connector_machiningcentre_tools/tree/main/tutorial).

 Summary of parameters to be set: